albar965/littlenavmap-manual/en/FLIGHTPLAN.md

 ### Flight Plan Table {#flight-plan-table}

 The table view allows the same operations as the search table view except sorting.
-See [here](#tableviewops).
+See [here](SEARCH.md#table-view) for more information.

 All selected elements in the flight plan table view will be highlighted on the map using a black/green circle.
 See [Highlights](MAPDISPLAY.md#highlights) for more information.
 Multi selection using `Shift-Click` or `Ctrl-Click` is possible.